Word on the street….a candid look at the pre-preps around NW8

 Entrance: Parents should download the application form and send it in with the registration fee of £100.
 Preference is given to Roman Catholic families but children of all faiths are welcome.
 Once a place is offered, a deposit of £2,000 must be paid.
 For children under 5, admission is not selective.
 Boys can stay up to the age of 7.

-Word on the street: St Christina’s takes boys only up to age 7 although girls can go on until the age of 11.
-Academically excellent, it comes across as being a very caring and nurturing school.
-The children seem extremely happy and are very well mannered and courteous.
+Word on the street: Saint Christina’s School is a leading Catholic Independent Day school for girls aged 3 – 11 and boys 3 – 7.
+The school recently took the decision to become co-educational, allowing boys to continue up to age 11, starting with the Nursery class of 2017.
+The ambition is to provide fully co-educational provision up to the end of Key Stage Two (Year 6) by the academic year 2024.
+Saint Christina’s has a very strong track record of educating pupils in co-educational classes up until the end of Key Stage One, and the school is extremely confident that outcomes for boys at the end of Key Stage Two can follow this trend.
 The only comment that can be made is that the nursery seems to have very large class numbers which doesn’t bode well if you have a child with more needs at the early years level.
 They have a gifted and talented registry and if children are identified as such will be given the necessary extension work to keep them stimulated and challenged.
 Although it is considered more a “hidden treasure” than a “trendy” school, this seems to bode well for the school as the academic standards and the extremely polite children show the school in a very favourable light.
-It should be also be noted that as one parent put it, although they do take boys till 7, the school is essentially a school for girls.

 Number of girls: Approximately 235 girls

 Headmistress: Ms Carrie Symes (2016 – present)